CygenceTech/content-ops-starter/content/pages/security-risk-assessments.md

       text: ''
       color: text-dark
     subtitle: ''
-    text: "## Effective Security Risk Assessments\n\nNo matter which model of SRA is used, ETECH IT is here to help your business to conduct an effective Security Risk Assessment and analyze the results to improve your business’s Cybersecurity processes.\n\nThere are a number of common steps that are involved in conducting a Security Risk Assessment:\n\n1.  **Establish the Scope:**\_Determining which systems and data will be included in the assessment.\n\n2.  **Gather Information:**\_Collecting relevant data about the systems and data that were included in the assessment.\n\n3.  **Identify Risks:**\_Analyzing the data to identify potential security threats.\n\n4.  **Develop Solutions:**\_Putting together a plan to address any identified risks.\n\n5.  **Test and Implement:**\_Carrying out the plan and ensuring that it is effective.\n\n6.  **Monitor and Review:**\_Regularly monitoring the security of the systems and data to ensure that it remains safe and secure.\n\n"
+    text: "## Effective Security Risk Assessments\n\nNo matter which model of SRA is used, Cygence is here to help your business to conduct an effective Security Risk Assessment and analyze the results to improve your business’s Cybersecurity processes.\n\nThere are a number of common steps that are involved in conducting a Security Risk Assessment:\n\n1.  **Establish the Scope:**\_Determining which systems and data will be included in the assessment.\n\n2.  **Gather Information:**\_Collecting relevant data about the systems and data that were included in the assessment.\n\n3.  **Identify Risks:**\_Analyzing the data to identify potential security threats.\n\n4.  **Develop Solutions:**\_Putting together a plan to address any identified risks.\n\n5.  **Test and Implement:**\_Carrying out the plan and ensuring that it is effective.\n\n6.  **Monitor and Review:**\_Regularly monitoring the security of the systems and data to ensure that it remains safe and secure.\n\n"
     actions: []
     badge:
       type: Badge